diaznakh/NES-Emu/README.md

 ### macOS
 - **SDL2 Version**: Works perfectly on all macOS versions
+- **OneLoneCoder Version**: May have GLUT compatibility issues on newer macOS versions

 ### Windows
-- Should work correctly with SDL2
+- Both versions should work correctly

 ### Linux
-- Works correctly on Ubuntu, Debian, and Fedora
+- Both versions should work correctly on Ubuntu, Debian, and Fedora

 ## 🤝 Contributing